eastandwestwind/notes/_posts/2015-07-22-rimportboxplot.md

 ---
-title: R- Getting Started Part 1
+title: Getting Started Part 1
 ---

 In this example, I gathered data from 50 something participants regarding the difficulty of test question types.